Click Stamp Tool to add stamp annotations to documents:

 11. Open PDF-XChange Editor and open the stamp.

-12. Click Select Fields in the Form tab, then select the text field of the stamp.
+12. Click Select Fields in the Form Toolbar, then select the text field of the stamp.

 17. Save the file and close PDF-XChange Editor.

 18. Move the file from the desktop to its original folder.
-The stamp will then feature incremental numbering when it is placed into documents.
+The stamp will then feature incremental numbering when it is placed in documents.